 - Packet Radio APRS

 - Participate in organized competitions

-The Amateur Radio Service compliments and expands the abilities of public safety agencies, primarily in the area of Inter-agency Communications.
+The Amateur Radio Service complements and expands the abilities of public safety agencies, primarily in Inter-agency Communications.
 During normal activity, dispatchers pass inter-agency messages.

 Simply, Orange County ARES serves the public during natural and manmade disasters as well as during peacetime.
 Below is a sampling of the agencies, organizations, and events we’ve served.

 - Florida Hospital

 - National Weather Service

 - 2004 Hurricanes Charley, Frances, Jeanne